Power Broker (character)

 Power Broker is the name of two fictional characters appearing in American comic books published by Marvel Comics.
 The "Power Broker" concept was devised by Mark Gruenwald as a satire on the public obsession with health and fitness.
+A reimagined version of the Power Broker appears in the Marvel Cinematic Universe (MCU) television shows The Falcon and the Winter Soldier (2021) and What If...?
+(2024), as the alias of Sharon Carter, portrayed by Emily VanCamp.

 Publication history

 The Curtiss Jackson version of Power Broker first appeared in Machine Man #6 (September 1978) and was created by Roger Stern and Sal Buscema.

 The second version of Power Broker first appeared in Avengers: The Initiative Annual #1 (January 2008) and was created by Dan Slott and Christos N. Gage.